kainr2/cryptopals/README.md

 # cryptopals

-Solutions to problems on cryptopals.com
+Solutions to problems on cryptopals.com using PHP
  * http://cryptopals.com/